agustinlopez9/my-social-app/src/api/README.md

 # API Architecture

-This folder contains the new API layer for the Fudo Social App, organized for use with TanStack Query.
+This folder contains the API layer for the Social App, organized for use with TanStack Query.

 ## Structure